movementkitchen/website/src/blog/five-signs/index.md

 Greetings from Loire-Atlantique!
 We are just swapping homes here in a small village somewhere in the Loire River Valley.

 If you are a parent, you know that children holidays, as fun as they are, are also hard work.
-I started writing this email twice and got interrupted, and in the end, I had to write this post after everyone had gone to sleep.
+I started writing this post twice and got interrupted, and in the end, I had to write it after everyone had gone to sleep.
 Haha!

 I wrote about the pelvic floor last week, which is one of the postural muscles making your deep core.
 And this time, I thought let’s widen the lens and look at the whole deep core as a system – What is it?
 Why does it matter?
 And how do you know that it needs some attention?